G-Node/python-odml/doc/tutorial.rst

-	While maintaining their relation to the actual raw-data, odML can help to collect all metadata which are usually distributed over several files and formats, store and share them.
+	While maintaining their relation to the actual raw-data, odML can help to collect all metadata which are usually distributed over several files and formats, and to store them unitetly which facilitates sharing data and metadata.

 Key features of odML
 	- open, XML based language, to collect, store and share metadata